 Totally, there is an upward tendency for using natural extracts and herbal products in obesity treatment.
-Scientists try to use natural products, resources and herbal medicine as a treatment of obesity.
-Saffron is used as a spice, food colorant, flavor and a medicine by many nations all over the world; this plant is a source of carotenoids, especially antioxidant.
-Antioxidants are the most considerable compound and since saffron extract is a rich source of antioxidant, it can be useful for solving the overweight problem.
+Scientists try to use natural products, resources, and herbal medicine as a treatment of obesity.
+Saffron is used as a spice, food colorant, flavor, and medicine by many nations all over the world; this plant is a source of carotenoids, especially antioxidants.
+Antioxidants are the most considerable compound and since saffron extract is a rich source of antioxidants, it can be useful for solving the overweight problem.

 Saffron extract can improve learning if it combines with Crocin; because of its effect on increasing the potential amount of antioxidant in the brain.

 Alzheimer is one of the most common disorders of mental processes; it appears almost among the people of over 65 years old; it is caused by oxidation.
-In some researches the effects of antioxidant properties of Crocus Sativus has been investigated on Alzheimer disease.
-The result of these studies demonstrates the antioxidant and antiamyloidogenic activity of saffron extract.
+In some researches, the effects of antioxidant properties of Crocus Sativus has been investigated on Alzheimer disease.
+The result of these studies demonstrates the antioxidant and anti-amyloidogenic activity of the saffron extract.
 It also determines the affirmative effect of the saffron constituents on cognitive function.

-Nowadays, many studies have been done on using medicinal herbs for treatment of different diseases.
-Saffron has known as an herbal treatment and antidepressant agents, too; the stigmas, safranal and crocetin of saffron demonstrate a natural antidepressant in comparison with chemical antidepressant drugs; and it has more benefits in treatment of mild to moderate depression.
+Nowadays, many studies have been done on using medicinal herbs for the treatment of different diseases.
+Saffron has known as an herbal treatment and antidepressant agents, too; the stigmas, safranal, and crocetin of saffron demonstrate a natural antidepressant in comparison with chemical antidepressant drugs; and it has more benefits in the treatment of mild to moderate depression.

-Other studies on human and animals demonstrate that saffron has a significant role on improvement depression.
-The antidepressant activity of saffron and its function on brain by increasing norepinephrine, serotonin and dopamine concentration, cause it to be known as an herbal medicine of depression.
+Other studies on humans and animals demonstrate that saffron has a significant role in improving depression.
+The antidepressant activity of saffron and its function on the brain by increasing norepinephrine, serotonin and dopamine concentration, cause it to be known as an herbal medicine of depression.
 Saffron extract in some researches combined with other medicine.
 Findings in this study showed that its extract has antidepressant properties in both human and animal models.

 In another study, saffron extract and its constituent crocin were used as an aphrodisiac in folk medicine.
 It had an effect on neural elements in the brain; the extract and saffron constituents such as safranal and crocin decrease the morphine withdrawal syndrome signs.
-Several evidences also showed that the organic saffron extract and its constituents can decrease depression in patients.
+Several pieces of evidence also showed that the organic saffron extract and its constituents can decrease depression in patients.
 No side effects were reported.

-The findings of various studies demonstrate the potential activity of saffron against cancer cells and its role on inhibition of proliferation.
-Saffron extract (that totally is known as SE) and one of its major constituent, crocin have anti proliferative effects on cancer cells.
+The findings of various studies demonstrate the potential activity of saffron against cancer cells and its role in the inhibition of proliferation.
+Saffron extract (that totally is known as SE) and one of its major constituent, crocin have anti-proliferative effects on cancer cells.

 When the amount of antioxidant reduces, more problems occur in the body.
-Aging is one of the most common problems people face during their life.
-It could be controlled by different process such as a proper diet, enough exercise during the day and changes in lifestyle as well as using herbal medicine.
-As mentioned above, saffron stigmas are a rich source of antioxidant and can suspend the effects of aging.
+Aging is one of the most common problems people face during their lives.
+It could be controlled by a different process such as a proper diet, enough exercise during the day and changes in lifestyle as well as using herbal medicine.
+As mentioned above, saffron stigmas are a rich source of antioxidants and can suspend the effects of aging.

 In order to prevent many diseases and disorders such as depression, Alzheimer, cardiovascular, anxiety, stress, neural injury, cancer, tumor, etc. saffron extract could be used because of its main components and antioxidant properties.

-The safety, effectiveness and benefits of Crocus Sativus chemical compounds which has therapeutic and pharmacological effects, cause to be known as a rich source of many herbal and chemical drugs.
+The safety, effectiveness, and benefits of Crocus Sativus chemical compounds which have therapeutic and pharmacological effects, cause to be known as a rich source of many herbal and chemical drugs.

-- Graham Kella, Amanda Raob, Gavin Beccariaa, Paul Claytonc, Antonio Manuel Inarejos-Garcíad, Marin Prodanove; “affron a novel saffron extract (Crocus sativus L.) Improves mood in healthy adults over 4 weeks in a double-blind, parallel, randomized, placebo controlled clinical trial”; Complementary Therapies in Medicine 33 (2017) 58–64.
+Graham Kella, Amanda Raob, Gavin Beccariaa, Paul Claytonc, Antonio Manuel Inarejos-Garcíad, Marin Prodanove; “saffron a novel saffron extract (Crocus sativus L.) Improves mood in healthy adults over 4 weeks in a double-blind, parallel, randomized, placebo-controlled clinical trial”; Complementary Therapies in Medicine 33 (2017) 58–64.